Projective completions of graded unipotent quotients: When stability and semistability do not coincide for the unipotent radical

-If $d_{\min}^U>0$ then we can still use Remark \ref{remweaken5} below and this construction to find a geometric quotient by $\hU$ of an $\hH$-invariant open subvariety $X^{\hat{s},\hU}$ of $X$, with a projective completion which is a geometric quotient by $\hU$ of an $\hH$-invariant open subvariety of a blow-up of $X$. \end{rmk}
+If $\dim\stab_U(z) > 0$ for all $z \in Z_{\min}$ then we can still use Remark \ref{remweaken5} below and this construction to find a geometric quotient by $\hU$ of a nonempty $\hH$-invariant open subscheme of $X$, with a projective completion which is a geometric quotient by $\hU$ of an $\hH$-invariant open subscheme of a blow-up of $X$. \end{rmk}